 What are the responsibilities of a League Mentor?

-During the course of the academic year, each mentor-student match must meet at least twice per semester—either online or in person—and attend the three mandatory full-cohort events: an orientation in October, a mid-year studio tour in February, and an end-of-year studio tour in June.
+During the course of the academic year, each mentor-mentee match must meet at least twice per semester—preferably in person—and attend the three mandatory full-cohort events: an orientation in September, a mid-year gathering in February, and an end-of-year studio tour in June.

-What types of activities do League Mentors do with their student matches?
+What types of activities do League Mentors share with their mentees?

-Potential activities include: attending a lecture, visiting a museum, touring the League Mentor’s office or project site, exploring the city, attending a student’s studio reviews, providing feedback on a student’s portfolio or resume, preparing for job interviews, and discussing potential career pathways.
+Potential activities include: attending a lecture, visiting a museum, touring the mentor’s office or project site, exploring the city, attending the mentee’s studio reviews, providing feedback on the mentee’s portfolio or resume, preparing for job interviews, and discussing potential career pathways.

 I am a student interested in mentorship.
 How do I apply to become a League Mentee?